tensorpack/tensorpack/README.md

 	+ Run inference on a test dataset

 With the above components defined, tensorpack trainer will run the training iterations for you.
-Multi-GPU training is ready to use by simply changing the trainer.
+Multi-GPU training is ready to use by simply switching the trainer.

 ## Dependencies: